PlasmaPy/plasmapy.github.io/pages/meetings/office_hours.md

 during the [APS DPP meeting], and from approximately December 23 to January 3.

-The [chat room] can be used to reach PlasmaPy developers at other times, in particular if the time for "office" hours does not work for you.
+PlasmaPy developers can be reached at other times via the [Matrix chat], in particular if the time for "office" hours does not work for you.